khardsonhurley/Hackbright-Project/README.md

 $ python -i model.py
 >>> db.create_all()
 ```
-* Quit interactive mode (ctrl+d).
+* Exit interactive mode (ctrl+d).
 Seed the database with article and dummy user data.
+This will take some time.
 ```bash
 $ python seed.py
 ```
-This will take some time.

 * Create a secrets.sh file.
 ```
 $ touch secrets.sh YOUR_DIRECTORY_NAME_HERE